 Risks and Complications

-As with any surgery, hip replacement surgery carries possible risks and complications.
-These include the following:
+As with any surgery, hip replacement surgery does have potential risks.
+These complications could be:

 - Blood clots